-It is important to consider the dynamics of household types to plan for and provide services effectively.
-Household type also has a general correlation to income levels which affect the tax base.
+Municipalities must consider the dynamics of household types to plan for and provide services effectively.
+Household type also has a general correlation to income levels which affect the municipal tax base.

 ^{} Data Source: American Community Survey 5-year estimates

 Economic Analysis